 : Commemorates the life and long-time career of Dr. Laurence C. Newell, former grass breeder with the USDA, Agricultural Research Service, University of Nebraska-Lincoln.

-The awarding of scholarships to current undergraduate students is based on one or several of the following criteria: cumulative grade point average, financial need, and a resume of activities.
+The awarding of scholarships to current undergraduate students is based on one or several of the following criteria: cumulative grade point average and a resume of activities.

 This application must be submitted by February 14.
 Notification of scholarship awards will be made by March 15.